- Claim TPD from Superannuation Funds

 The Significance of Medical Evidence

 A successful TPD claim relies on solid medical evidence.
 The necessary documentation typically includes reports from accredited medical specialists, doctors or psychologists and copies of medical and employment reports.
-This documentation needs to support the ways in which your total and permanent disability affects your ability to work.
+This documentation needs to support how your total and permanent disability affects your ability to work.

 - Comprehensive and clear evidence of the injuries or condition, such as detailed medical reports, X-rays, workers’ compensation records, and other relevant medical documents